jcdotnet/jc-blocks-simple-blurb/readme.txt

-=== Jc Simple Blurb ===
+=== Simple Blurb for Gutenberg ===
-Contributors:      The WordPress Contributors
+Contributors:      jcrr
-Tags:              block
-Tested up to:      5.9
+Tags:              block, gutenberg, blurb, image, text, information Tested up to:      6.0
-Stable tag:        0.1.0
+Stable tag:        1.0.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example static block scaffolded with Create Block tool.
+Adds a Gutenberg block that showcases a short piece of information.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+This plugin will allow you to add a blurb from the WordPress block editor.

+Blurbs are a great way to inform your visitors about important content of your website by using a image, a title and a description.

+For the title and the description we use built-in Gutenberg blocks.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/jc-simple-blurb` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/jc-blocks-simple-blurb` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+3. Once the plugin has been activated, a new block called 'Simple Blurb' will appear in the block inserter.

-= What about foo bar? =
+= Features =

-Answer to foo bar dilemma.
+- Alignments: you will able to align the blurb content, the image, the title and the description from the block toolbar
+- Image top animation: enable a smooth top animation from the settings sidebar
+- New blocks in the description: enable the ability to add new blocks (paragraphs and list) from the settings toolbar.
+- Customization: This plugin offer fields to set the blurb maximum width, color, padding, etc.
+- This is just a simple blurb.
+If people use it and like it, new interesting features will be added!

 == Screenshots ==